mattyoung101/omicron/omicam/docs/Hybrid Localisation Plan.md

 ## Algorithm
 1. Determine an initial approximation based on goals.
 The uncertainty of this initial approximation is our search radius or domain to run the localiser in.
-2. Seed the initial position of the localiser using the integrated mouse sensor absolute position data, fed back in from the ATMega via the ESP32. _Should we calculate mouse sensor uncertainty and use it to narrow down goal radius?_
+2. Seed the initial position of the localiser using the mouse sensor data, fed back in from the ATMega via the ESP32.
+   On the ATMega, we'll keep integrating the mouse sensor data over time with respect to our last localised position (or a rough origin point if we have no position yet) to determine our absolute position in field coords.
 3. Run the Subplex optimiser _only in this domain_ and from the mouse sensor determined last position, converge on a final position.